Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 “Going too dark is the most common mistake,” says Abdullah who adds if you do opt for a spray dye, prepare to use a light hand while applying.
 You can always go back and apply more, but if you use too much it might look fake.
 “Dyeing the beard that same color is a worse mistake.
 You’ll head into work looking like Inspector Clouseau.
 Pick a shade that’s a little lighter than your natural hair.
 This way, it will look much more natural.”

-“The most common mistake men make when dyeing their own hair is not reading the instructions,” adds Davis.
+“The most common mistake men make when dyeing their hair is not reading the instructions,” Davis adds.
 “Manufacturers of high-quality products do their best to deliver clear step-by-step tutorials to DIYers, so it’s highly important to read them.
 The timings for different dyes can vary, so don’t be surprised when you receive the wrong effect when you apply the new dye by the rules you applied to your old dye.”

-Oftentimes men will also wash their hair too soon.
-“Most men dye their hair then think they’re good to go, but this is simply not the case.
+Oftentimes, men will wash their hair too soon.
+“Most men dye their hair and then think they’re good to go, but this is simply not the case.
 Leave your hair dye on for 30-45 minutes before rinsing,” explains Buk.
 Also, moisturize.
 “After rinsing, the best way to prevent your hair from damage is to apply a moisturizing [hair] mask and leave it on for 10-15 minutes.”

 Lastly, if your hair is longer than a couple of inches, you might make the common mistake of applying the color all over every time.
 “Your ends would eventually become the darkest part of your hair and it won’t look even or natural,” explains Strand.
 “Instead, it is best to apply the color to the root (regrowth) area to prevent the ends from going darker.”